anton-mitune/obsidian-journal-visualizer/docs/features/FUTURE.md

 - Current implementation creates one event listener per code block instance.
 For vaults with many embedded note insights, consider implementing a centralized event manager that dispatches to relevant components
 - Implement debouncing for rapid successive metadata changes to avoid redundant re-renders
 - Add caching layer to BacklinkAnalysisService to avoid re-computing unchanged data

+Should yearly/monthly also use empty state?
+- Current: Context menu → note selector → insert with state
+- Could be: Insert empty → click to select note → pick period